virtual-labs/exp-infra-red-spectroscopy-iiith/experiment/aim.md

 Figure 1: Energy levels of molecules.

-(i) To learn sample prepartion and handling procedures to measure an IR spectrum using salt plates.
+(i) To learn sample prepartion and handling procedures to measure an IR spectrum using salt plates.<br></br>
 (ii) Spectral analysis of the sample measured.